3 Teams That Are Critical to a Church Growth

 Each person and every ministry team they’re leading is important and their team’s operations can have an impact on the church’s future.
 But when it comes to Sundays, some teams have a more critical role in helping or hindering church growth than others.

-Get these three teams healthy and on board with the church’s mission and strategy, and you’re well on your way to a growing church.
+Get these 3 teams healthy and you’re well on your way to church growth.

 1. The Hospitality Team